Meteorite Men

 Meteorite Men is a documentary reality television series featuring meteorite hunters Geoff Notkin and Steve Arnold.
 The pilot episode premiered on May 10, 2009.
 The full first season began on January 20, 2010, on the Science Channel.
-The second season premiered November 2, 2010, and season three began November 28, 2011.
+The second season premiered November 2, 2010, and the third season began November 28, 2011.
 Professors and scientists at prominent universities including UCLA, ASU, UA, Edmonton, and other institutions, including NASA's Johnson Space Center, are featured.

 Summary

 The show follows two meteorite hunters, Steve Arnold and Geoffrey Notkin, as they travel around the world scouring the Earth's surface for meteorites.

 Arnold's background lies primarily in business, while Notkin is a passionate collector and science writer.
 In the pilot episode of Meteorite Men, Notkin and Arnold travel to the farmlands of Brenham, Kansas, where Arnold located and recovered the largest oriented pallasite ever found.

 Meteorite Men has won two bronze Telly Awards.
 The show has also spawned a modern-day "gold rush" as thousands of amateur meteorite hunters now scour the globe each year in search of meteorites.